Nature and scope of the financial advice given

 Conflicts of interest and incentives

-Vahry Insurance and our financial advisers receive commissions from the providers on whose products we give financial advice (the insurers and KiwiSaver providers).
-If you decide to take out insurance or to take our KiwiSaver advice, the provider will pay a commission to Vahry Insurance and to your financial adviser.
-The amount of commission is based on the amount of the premium, or the KiwiSaver balance.
+Vahry Insurance and our financial advisers receive commissions from the providers on whose products we give financial advice (the insurers providers).
+If you decide to take out insurance or to take our advice, the provider will pay a commission to Vahry Insurance and to your financial adviser.
+The amount of commission is based on the amount of the premium.
 From time to time, product providers may also reward us for the overall business we provide to them.
 They may give us tickets to sports events, hampers, or other incentives.
 To ensure that our financial advisers prioritise the client’s interests above their own, we follow an advice process that ensures our recommendations are made on the basis of the client’s goals and circumstances.
 All our financial advisers undergo annual training about how to manage conflicts of interest.
 We maintain registers of conflicts of interests, and the gifts and incentives we receive.
 Bruce Wayne Incorporated Limited monitors these registers and provides additional training where necessary.
 Bruce Wayne Incorporated Limited performs an annual review of our compliance programme.

 Complaints handling and dispute resolutions